caviumnetworks/dpdk-dts/test_plans/nvgre_test_plan.rst

 Validte the filter command with wrong parameter::

-Add Clould filter with invalid Mac address "00:00:00:00:01" will be failed.
+Add Cloud filter with invalid Mac address "00:00:00:00:01" will be failed.

-Add Clould filter with invalid ip address "192.168.1.256" will be failed.
+Add Cloud filter with invalid ip address "192.168.1.256" will be failed.

-Add Clould filter with invalid vlan "4097" will be failed.
+Add Cloud filter with invalid vlan "4097" will be failed.

-Add Clould filter with invalid vni "16777216" will be failed.
+Add Cloud filter with invalid vni "16777216" will be failed.

-Add Clould filter with invalid queue id "64" will be failed.
+Add Cloud filter with invalid queue id "64" will be failed.

 Test Case: NVGRE IPv6 Filter
 ========================